MidnightPavlaka635920/Initframis/README.md

 from your initframis binary directory unless you installed it to the `$PATH`which you can check by running `echo $PATH`.
 Of course, you will need to specify input video file.
 Output is saved to current directory if not specified.
+After the program is done, it will show height of output, and that can be used in `grr.sh` to display video, with addition to audio.
 ### Arguments
 - `input.mp4` Input video file.
 Can be any valid video file, needs read permissions.
 - `80` Width you want output to be, in characters, can be any normal number.
 Just make sure that height would fit in your terminal.